OP-TEE/optee_os/documentation/optee_design.md

 4. After successful verification, TEE core will continue loading the executable code in form of an `ELF` file.
-That part is still in shared memory so while loading this, TEE core continuously hashes everything while loading various intermediate parts of the TA binary before doing a doing a final check to ensure that all data still has not been tampered with.
+That part is still in shared memory so while loading this, TEE core continuously hashes everything while loading various intermediate parts of the TA binary before doing a final check to ensure that all data still has not been tampered with.
 I.e., it will
 	* Hash the "**Signed Header**" (`h = H(Signed Header)`)
 	* Hash the "**Bootstrap Header**" (`h += H(Bootstrap Header)`)
 	* Hash the "**ELF image**" (`h += H(img)`).
 This is done in several